johto/allas/README.md

 How to build
 ------------

-Having installed a reasonably modern version of Go, run: `go get github.com/johto/allas`.
-This should produce a binary under `$GOPATH/bin`.
+Clone the repository, and run "go build" in the cloned directory.
+This should produce a binary called "allas".

 Configuration
 -------------